jce-il/sw-modeling-2017b/Homework.md

 ## Homework3: Architecture Views & Prespetive (TBD)

-1. Select a chapter from [The Architecture of Open Source Applications](http://www.aosabook.org/en/index.html) book
+1. Select a chapter from [The Architecture of Open Source Applications](http://www.aosabook.org/en/index.html) book ([Reference](http://www.viewpoints-and-perspectives.info/vpandp/wp-content/themes/secondedition/doc/registered/VPandP_Reference.pdf))
-1. Review the architectural style of the project using the provided V&P template
+1. Review the architectural style of the project using the provided [V&P template](http://www.viewpoints-and-perspectives.info/vpandp/wp-content/themes/secondedition/doc/registered/RozanskiAndWoods-Architecture-Description-Template.doc)
 1. Present the project and your findings at class

 Possible alternative/addition: write a review for a project stage of another project team.